-Total Year Comment Antenatal care coverage (%), 19972005 81 Data refer to years or periods other than those specified in the column heading, differ from the standard definition or refer to only part of a country.
-Number of pregnant women counselled on PMTCT services Estimated number of HIV-infected pregnant women Number of HIV-infected pregnant women who received ARVs for PMTCT % of HIV-infected pregnant women who received ARVs for PMTCT
+Total Year Comment Antenatal care coverage (%), 19972005 99 2005 Number of pregnant women counselled on PMTCT services Estimated number of HIV-infected pregnant women <100 2005 Number of HIV-infected pregnant women who received ARVs for PMTCT % of HIV-infected pregnant women who received ARVs for PMTCT

-^{} Data refer to the most recent year available during the period specified.
+\ Data refer to the most recent year available during the period specified.

-Source: UNAIDS/UnicefWHO.
+Source: UNAIDS/Unicef/WHO.
 Children and AIDS: A stocktaking report, Actions and progress during the first year of "Unite for Children, Unite against AIDS".
 New York, 2007.